-[0044] Production of the new mercury sorbent materials is simple and inexpensive.
-The carbon material and the bromine gas need simply be contacted with each other for the advantageous mercury-reactive surface compounds to quickly form.
-Elemental bromine is a liquid at ambient temperature, but turns to a gas at only a modestly elevated temperature.
-Hydrogen bromide is a gas at even ambient temperature.
-Using a gas-phase carbon reactant considerably simplifies the production of the sorbent and leads to the low costs which are a requirement for a sorbent to be used as a once-through duct injectant.
-Any common mixing method and equipment can be use to contact the gaseous bromine species with the carbon-based substrates, although it is preferably lined with corrosion-resistant material, because the bromine species can be quite corrosive.
+[039] Production of the new mercury sorbent materials is simple and inexpensive.
+The carbon material and the bromine gas need simply be exposed to contacted with each other for the advantageous mercury-reactive surface compounds to quickly form.
+Elemental bromine is a liquid at roomambient temperature, but turnstums to a gas at only a modestly elevated temperature.
+Hydrogen bromide is a gas at even room ambient temperature.
+Using a gas the phase carbon reactant considerably simplifies the production of the sorbent and leads to the low costs which are a requirement for a sorbent to be used as a once- through duct injectant.
+Any common mixing method and equipment can be used, thoughuse to contact the gaseous bromine species with the carbon-based substrates, although it is preferably of aligned with corrosionresistant material, because the bromine species can be quite corrosive.
 It is also preferable that the mixing of bromine gas and carbon be done at an elevated temperature.
-This keeps the bromine gas in the gaseous form, but also minimizes the amount of any bromine physically-adsorbed into the pores of the carbon.
-Such physically adsorbed bromine is not chemically bound to the carbon lattice and can be emitted in handling, in storage, and especially, when the sorbent is injected into a hot flue gas.
+This keeps the bromine gas in the gaseous form, but also decreases minimizes the amount of any bromine physisorption physically-adsorbed into the pores of the carbon.
+Such physisorbed physically adsorbed bromine is not chemically adsorbed bound to the carbon lattice and can be emitted from the carbon in handling, in storage, and especially, when the sorbent is injected into a hot flue gas.